How Layers of Inflation Affect Consumer Prices

 The Inner Layer

-This layer consists of core services, which are the trickiest to control because they typically change slowly.
-The inner layer includes shelter (rent, owners’ equivalent rent and lodging) and services like education and barber visits.2 Core services minus housing services defines the Fed’s “super core” inflation measure, which is most sensitive to wage growth.
+This layer consists of core services, which are the trickiest to control.
+They typically change gradually because they are tied to wage growth, demographics and structural housing dynamics.
+The inner layer includes shelter (rent, owners’ equivalent rent and lodging) and services like education and barber visits.2

-Some economists isolate housing services from inflation equations because housing prices have diverged from other goods and services prices in recent years.3 For example, core goods and services prices generally moderated post-pandemic, while housing costs have remained stubbornly elevated, as Figure 2 shows.
+Some economists isolate housing services from inflation equations because housing prices have diverged from those of other goods and services in recent years.3 For example, core goods and services prices generally moderated post-pandemic, while housing costs have remained stubbornly elevated, as shown in Figure 2.
+Housing price gains have moderated recently, but they still comprised more than half of the annual core CPI rate at year-end 2025.4

 Figure 2 | Housing Has Made an Outsized Contribution to Core Inflation

-For example, a jump in oil prices on the outermost layer of the inflation onion may be less concerning than material changes in transportation services.
-A notable rise in core services, largely due to its strong link to wage growth, may signal mounting inflationary pressures.4
+For example, Fed officials may be less concerned about a temporary jump in oil prices than material changes in transportation services costs.
+A notable rise in core services, largely due to their strong link to wage growth, may signal mounting inflationary pressures.5

 What Drives Inflation?